jeremyButtler/bioTools/getLinSrc/lineageSheets.md

      - Use NA if not relevant (not used)
      - If present, is used in the final lineage output
   4. Lineage name to use
+  5. The amount of lineages I can fudge by
-  5. How many single lineages (variants) can be missed and still call the lineage (amoun to fudge by)
+     - how many lineages (complex or simple) can be missed and still call or at least consider the lineage
      - Can be 0 or `NA`
   6. Tells if overwrites the single variant lineage
      - Yes/True, means the single variant (simple) lineages